 You may redeem your shares by simply sending a written request to the Transfer Agent.
 You should provide your account number and state whether you want all or some of your shares redeemed.
 The letter should be signed by all of the shareholders whose names appear on the account registration and include a signature guarantee(s), if necessary.
 If you have an IRA or other retirement plan, you must indicate on your written redemption request whether or not to withhold federal income tax.
 Redemption requests failing to indicate an election to have tax withheld will be subject to 10% withholding.
 You should send your redemption request to:

 Regular Mail

-Regular Mail Overnight Express Mail Bramshill Income Performance Fund Bramshill Income Performance Fund c/o U.S. Bank Global Fund Services c/o U.S. Bank Global Fund Services P.O.
-Box 701 615 East Michigan Street, 3 rd Floor Milwaukee, Wisconsin 53201-0701 Milwaukee, Wisconsin 53202
+Bramshill Income Performance Fund c/o U.S. Bank Global Fund Services P.O.
+Box 701 Milwaukee, Wisconsin 53201-0701